Children's book celebrates the science behind skin colour

 Lynn Fellman is a multimedia artist and science communicator.
 She is an Artist-in-Residence at Cold Spring Harbor Laboratory and a Fulbright Senior Scholar who studies, draws, paints, and lectures about the wonder and beauty of biological science.
 Her work shows the many layers of connections between people alive today and their ancient ancestors.

 "The book is a testament to the inspiration, vision, and conviction of dozens of people, who created, edited, reviewed, and promoted it because they knew that the children of South Africa and the world needed it," says Jablonski.

 Skin we are in is published by David Philip Publishers, an imprint of New Africa Books.
-The book is currently available in five languages: English, IsiXhosa, IsiZulu, Afrikaans, and Sepedi.
-Skin we are in is available for purchase nationwide at all major bookstores and online at both Takealot and Loot.
+The book is available in all eleven languages.
+Skin we are in is available for purchase nationwide at all major bookstores and online at Takealot, Loot and New Africa Books.